What the Balance Sheet Can and Can't Do

 When companies put too much focus on attempting to improve business by over-managing balance sheet metrics, it can set some scenarios in motion that ultimately cost the company in terms of profit.

 For example, this appears from time to time in retail companies.
 In some situations, company management gets taken over by people who are immersed in balance sheet-derived key performance indicators but have little to no operating experience, and who may not understand, intrinsically, the customer experience and psychology of buyers.
-Instead, they become obsessed with improving the company strictly based on financial ratios from the balance sheet and income statement; things like inventory turnover.
+Instead, they become obsessed with improving the company strictly based on financial ratios from the balance sheet and income statement by relying on ratios such as inventory turnover.

 They may press for systems like "just-in-time inventory" when it doesn't make sense, with the result that customers must return to the store over and over because the shelves are never stocked, or variety has been substantially reduced.
 Far from improving the business, it simply means that customers will stop patronizing the store and move on to better-stocked competitors.